amirmohammadre/amirmohammadre/README.md

 ###

 <p align="left">I am interested in managing and maintaining Linux servers, virtualizing them and also their security.
-I have been familiar with DevOps topics and its tools for several years and have started learning them.
-I am currently working on blockchain technology and combining it with game theory algorithms.
+I have been familiar with DevOps topics and its tools for several years and have started learning them. <br>I am currently working on blockchain technology and combining it with game theory algorithms.
 I have also learned the Hyperledger Fabric platform, which is an open source blockchain framework.</p>

 ###